DrLex0/quake-frogbots/waypoint/README.md

 In this directory you will find a prebuilt `progs.dat`, and an `autoexec.cfg` that sets up similar key bindings as used in Mick's guide.
 Put both inside a `waypoint` subdirectory of your favourite Quake engine.
 I use _vkQuake,_ but any engine that can run the single player campaign should work.

-If you're going to make new waypoints for Quake maps, it will be essential to rebuild the waypoint tool with your work-in-progress waypoint data included, as explained below.
+If you're going to make new waypoints for Quake maps, currently it will be essential to rebuild the waypoint tool with your work-in-progress waypoint data included, as explained below.
+(When the `.ent` injection script is available, this will no longer be required.)
 The waypoint tool is built from the same source code as the regular Frogbot, by enabling different options.
-To rebuild it with _fteqcc:_
+To rebuild it with _fteqcc_ from within the `src` directory:
 ```bash
 fteqcc.bin -DWAYPOINT_BUILD=1 -O3 -srcfile progs-waypoint.src
 ```